alyssaxto/alyssaxto/README.md

 Hi!
-I am Alyssa To, a UX design student @ UTD ✨
+I am Alyssa To, a UX design graduate from UTD ✨

-🔭 I’m currently working @ bp as a UX design intern
+🔭 I’m currently @ bp as a UX design new grad

 📫 You reach reach me through email at alyssaxto@gmail.com or LinkedIn at https://www.linkedin.com/in/alyssaxto/